Schroder Oriental Income Fund Limited

 The Company’s investment objective is to provide a total return for investors primarily through investments in equities and equity-related investments, of companies which are based in, or which derive a significant proportion of their revenues from, the Asia Pacific region and which offer attractive yields.

 The Company targets the attractive income and income growth potential provided by Asian companies.
 Managed by Matthew Dobbs who has been investing in Asia for 29 years, with the support of Schroders’ extensive network of analysts in the region, the Company has delivered a growing dividend every year since launch in 2005.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.

-Source: Schroders, bid to bid price with net income reinvested, net of the ongoing charges and portfolio costs and, where applicable, performance fees, in GBP, as at 30 June 2017. *MSCI AC Pacific ex Japan Net TR GBP.
+Source: Morningstar, with net income reinvested, net of the ongoing charges and portfolio costs and, where applicable, performance fees, as at 29 December 2017. *MSCI AC Pacific ex Japan Net TR GBP.

 What are the risks?